All Episodes

 We're here to create something that's fair for everyone.

-Fast forward to today, it's it goes back to that critical race undertone, critical race theory undertone, which is we're just going to abolish everything because everything is inherently wrong.
+Fast forward to today, it goes back to that critical race undertone, critical race theory undertone, which is we're just going to abolish everything because everything is inherently wrong.

-And any institution in society is if it exists, by definition, it's racist.
+And any institution in society is, if it exists, by definition, it's racist.

 When everything's racist, nothing is racist.

-And so we just attack everything, and now it's just a big power grab.
+And now it's just a big power grab.

-So the goal now is to just grab as much power as possible to topple the system instead of no, we're having a righteous cause, and we're going to be part of this community because we're all in this thing together.
+So the goal now is to just grab as much power as possible to topple the system instead of, no, we have a righteous cause and we're going to be part of this community because we're all in this thing together.

-That's kind of that's the biggest difference.
+That's kind of, that's the biggest difference.

 I mean, you have black families that couldn't even get loans to purchase homes.

-I mean, this stuff was terrible, right?
+I mean, this stuff was.

-So it's like how there were improvements.
+So it's like there were improvements.

-In fact, black wealth and white wealth were on par with one another during the 50s and into the 60s, and so you you begin to scratch your head about that and and try to figure it out.
+In fact, black wealth and white wealth were on par with one another during the 50s and into the 60s.

-But because maybe it was their first generation at the table, whenever the inflation hit, um, there was far less to go back on.
+But because maybe it was their first generation at the table, whenever the inflation hit, there was far less to go back on.

 That's an interesting thought.

-But I mean, if you're getting by paycheck to paycheck, and then within a very short period of time, we're talking 36 months, you know, there's 10% inflation.
+But I mean, if you're getting by paycheck to paycheck and then within a very short period of time, we're talking 36 months, you know, there's 10% inflation.

-And we saw a double digit inflation in the 70s, and your income's not going up.
+And we saw a double digit inflation in the 70s and your income's not going up.

 So that could put you over the edge.

-Um paycheck to paycheck people really got hit.
+So paycheck to paycheck people really got hit.

-Because you just it's it was there was too much of a discrepancy between the principles of that document and this country and the culture behind it and the actual behavior that was going on in terms of slavery.
+It was inevitable that slavery would become illegal in this country eventually because you just, it was, there was too much of a discrepancy between the principles of that document and this country and the culture behind it and the actual behavior that was going on in terms of slavery.

 It was inevitable that that was going to come around.

-And it was inevitable that the civil rights movement was eventually gonna happen, and there were bad actors along the way that got there were the Jim Crow people, and there were the you know, there was the KKK, there was some terrible shit that happened.
+And there were bad actors along the way that got there were the Jim Crow people and there were the KKK.

-Don't get me wrong, but that was the Democrats.
+Don't get me wrong, but that was.

 That wasn't the system.

-Yeah, there's no logic.
+There's no logic.

-That like all of a sudden we have a generation that's totally antagonistic toward the the system.
+Why do you think that is, though, that like all of a sudden we have a generation that's totally antagonistic toward the system?

-Do you think it has to do with just our our leaders blowing it with like things like Vietnam and just ugliness?
+Do you think it has to do with just our leaders blowing it with like things like Vietnam and just ugliness?

-Um boomers waited Longer than anybody was expecting, and some of them are still not retiring.
+And some of them are still not retiring.

-Gen Xers are getting skipped over because the boomers are staying too long.
+Gen Xers are getting skipped over Because the boomers are staying too long.

 And the millennials don't want to wait long enough.